-Welcome to the new blog of Canadians Abroad!
+Welcome to the new Canadians Abroad Magazine!

 We're here to bring you inspiring stories, community news, and content relevant to Canadians living in Southern California.
-Stay connected, celebrate your roots, and explore life in SoCal with us!

 Interested in submitting a guest post?
 Click here!